tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 ## ToggleButton and RadioButton

-A [ToggleButton][ToggleButtonDoc] can be either selected or not selected.
+A [ToggleButton][ToggleButtonDoc] can either be selected or not selected.
 A [RadioButton][RadioButtonDoc] is just a ToggleButton with a different visual representation.
 It has exactly the same functionalities as a ToggleButton.

 To retrieve whether the ToggleButton is toggled on or off the ``isSelected`` field can be used.

 ToggleButtons have a feature where different ToggleButtons may be linked via a [ToggleGroup][ToggleGroupDoc].
-ToggleGroups enforce a rule, where only one ToggleButton in a ToggleGroup may be selected.
+ToggleGroups enforce a rule, where only one ToggleButton in a ToggleGroup may be selected at a time.
 So whenever a ToggleButton in a ToggleGroup changes its selected state to ``true``, all other ToggleButtons in the ToggleGroup automatically have their selected state set to ``false``.

-**NOTE:** setting a ToggleGroup on a ToggleButton is an exception.
+**NOTE:** Setting a ToggleGroup on a ToggleButton is an exception.
 The ToggleGroup rule only gets enforced whenever a contained ToggleButton changes its state.
 So it is technically possible to have multiple selected ToggleButtons in a ToggleGroup by setting the ToggleGroup on multiple pre-selected ToggleButtons.